kpam92/practice/interview&practice/interview_questions/README.md

   the parenthesis around the anonymous function turns the code into an expression, and the parenthesis that follow immediately invoke the expression.
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
   * How would you go about checking for any of these states?
+  <br><br> Undefined means that a variable is declared but not defined. null is a value of a variable and a type of object.

 * What is a closure, and how/why would you use one?